FREE SHIPPING ON ALL ORDERS TO THE CONTINENTAL U.S.

 Factors That Affect Soundproofing Costs

-A compact car will require fewer materials and labor compared to a large SUV or cargo van.
-More surface area equals more cost.
+A compact car needs less material and less labor than a large SUV or cargo van.
+More surface area means more cost.

-Are you only treating the doors, or going full-out with floors, trunk, roof, and wheel wells?
-The more you cover, the quieter your ride—but also the higher the cost.
+Doors only, or doors, floor, trunk, roof, and wheel wells?
+The more you cover, the quieter the cabin, and the higher the material cost.

-• Trunk: Essential for hatchbacks and subwoofer installations.
+• Trunk: Especially important for hatchbacks and subwoofer setups.

-• Wheel Wells & Firewall: Damps engine and road vibrations.
+• Wheel Wells and Firewall: Dampens engine and road vibration at the source.

 Is Car Soundproofing Worth the Cost?

-• Enhances resale value for luxury or modified vehicles
+• Better resale value on luxury or modified vehicles

-It’s a one-time investment that pays off every time you drive.
+It's a one-time cost that pays off on every drive afterward.

 Example Cost Comparison: Sedan vs. SUV